-Multiple endocrine neoplasia, type 2 (MEN2) is caused by changes (called mutations or pathogenic variants) in the RET gene.
+Multiple endocrine neoplasia, type 2 (MEN2) is caused by pathogenic (or harmful) variants in the RET gene.
 Individuals with MEN2 are at an increased risk to develop medullary thyroid cancer, pheochromocytomas of the adrenal glands (rare tumor that can make your adrenal glands produce more hormone than they’re supposed to), and parathyroid gland adenomas (benign tumors).
 MEN2 can be broken down into three subtypes:

 All three subtypes have a 95-100% chance to develop MTC.
 Individuals with MEN2A and MEN2B also have a 50% chance to develop pheochromocytoma, while people with MEN2A also have a 20-30% chance to develop parathyroid disease.